VPI-EMG introductory remarks

 3. Implementation

-The implementation of the new or revised VPI-EMG modules is the responsibility of each individual ECM according to the rules of the EU Implementing Regulation 2019/779, ‘ECM Regulation’.
+The implementation of each new VPI-EMG edition is the responsibility of each ECM according to the rules of the EU Implementing Regulation 2019/779, ‘ECM Regulation’.
 Each ECM establishes its own date for this.

-Among other reasons, this can also occur because new or revised modules of the VPI-EMG may not indicate maintenance tasks or technical inspections that can be quickly implemented from a safety perspective.
+Among other reasons, this can also occur because new or revised sections of the VPI-EMG may not indicate maintenance tasks or technical inspections that can be quickly implemented from a safety perspective.

 If these measures or tests to be implemented at short notice result in lasting changes to the maintenance recommendations, they will be integrated as soon as possible into the VPI-EMG.